BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_external-sources.md

 | **Delete** | Removes the selected definition after confirmation. |

 Use a descriptive name that explains the returned value.
 Test the source with representative data before inserting it into a property, formula, filename, or annotation workflow.
 A successful connection does not guarantee that every document returns a row, so define the expected empty-result behavior in the consuming workflow.

+Defaults, external sources, and formulas are saved separately from the other utility settings.

 > [!IMPORTANT]
 > Database credentials remain local and are not included in exported settings or PIN shares.
 Re-enter credentials on the destination computer after importing a configuration.